Gingin - Dandaragan

 Table Chart PROFILE FAQ

-Gingin - Dandaragan has a typical household mix, with a fairly typical median household size
+Gingin - Dandaragan has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.5% of all households, including 22.3% couples with children, 39.7% couples without children, and 6.7% single parent families.
-Non-family households account for the remaining 30.5%, with lone person households at 27.5% and group households comprising 3.1%.
-The median household size is 2.3 people, aligning with the Rest of WA average.
+Family households dominate at 69.5% of all households, comprising 22.3% couples with children, 39.7% couples without children, and 6.7% single parent families.
+Non-family households make up the remaining 30.5%, with lone person households at 27.5% and group households comprising 3.1% of the total.
+The median household size of 2.3 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households